Planetary (comics): Publication history

-Planetary was previewed in issue #33 of Gen¹³ and issue #6 of C-23, both dated September 1998.
+Planetary was previewed in issue #33 of Gen13 and issue #6 of C-23, both dated September 1998.
 The first issue of the series was cover-dated April 1999.
 Originally intended to be a 24-issue bi-monthly series, the series was on hold from 2001 to 2003 due to illness of writer Warren Ellis and other commitments by Cassaday.
 Laura Martin (also credited as Laura DePuy) colored almost every issue of the series.
-The series recommenced in 2004 and concluded with issue #27 in October 2009.
+The main story concluded with issue #26 in October 2006; the concluding issue #27 released three years later in October 2009.

 Ellis intended the focus of the book to be the superhero genre, rather than the superheroes themselves: "I wanted to do something that actually went deeper into the subgenre, exposed its roots and showed its branches" and stated in his proposal for the comic series: "[...]
 What if you had a hundred years of superhero history just slowly leaking out into this young and modern superhero world of the Wildstorm Universe?
 What if you could take everything old and make it new again?"

 Rich Kreiner described John Cassaday's artwork in The Comics Journal as being "close to the gold standard for fabulous realism in mainstream comics".
 Tom Underhill noted colorist Laura Martin's contribution as "every bit as compelling" as Cassaday's in his review for The Comics Journal.

 One of the main features of the series is the portrayal of alternate versions of many figures from popular culture, such as Godzilla, Tarzan, Sherlock Holmes, and Doc Savage.
 This extends to comic book characters from both DC Comics (e.g. Superman, Green Lantern, and Wonder Woman) and Marvel Comics (e.g. the Fantastic Four, the Hulk, and Thor).

 Ellis also introduced the concept of a multiverse to the series, drawing upon the mathematical concept known as the Monster group for inspiration.
 The multiverse is described as "a theoretical snowflake existing in 196,833 dimensional space", a reference to the visualization method used by some mathematicians when describing the Monster group.